gongxinheng/prework-repo/README.md

 * Add more information about the item added, like the date time
 * Sort the list by lexicographic order/date time added
 * Identify numbers or URLs items and allow the user to visit the URL directly or call the phone number.
+* Allow users to login and edit their own list
 * To be continued...

 ## Video Walkthrough